 AgileThought Virtual Community

-That’s why we created this Virtual Community Workshop: To give you the space to talk freely about the challenges you’re running into.
+That’s why we created this virtual community forum: To give you the space to talk freely about the challenges you’re running into.

 What to Expect:

-Building upon our previous sessions, this AgileThought Virtual Community Workshop will teach attendees how to shift their Scrum events from tedious to fun and engaging.
-Our coaches and experts will provide new, creative techniques that you can introduce to your team, which can also be applied to any type of framework.
+Building upon our previous sessions, this AgileThought Virtual Community forum will teach attendees how to leverage their culturally diverse agile teams.
+Our agile practitioners will provide examples and considerations that you can introduce to your team, improving interactions and workstreams.

 We will also record this virtual panel and publish it on our On-demand Webinars for future viewing.